krb5/krb5/doc/rst_source/krb_admins/admin_commands/kdb5_util.rst

     **use_mkey** *mkeyVNO* [*time*]

 Sets the activation time of the master key specified by *mkeyVNO*.
-Once a master key is active (i.e. its activation time has been reached) it will then be used to encrypt principal keys either when the principal keys change, are newly created or when the **update_princ_encryption** command is run.
-If the time argument is provided then that will be the activation time otherwise the current time is used by default.
-The format of the optional time argument is that specified in the *Time Formats* section of the :ref:`kadmin(1)` man page.
+Once a master key becomes active, it will be used to encrypt newly created principal keys.
+If no *time* argument is given, the current time is used, causing the specified master key version to become active immediately.
+The format of *time* is specified in the :ref:`date_format` section of the :ref:`kadmin(1)` man page.

+After a new master key becomes active, the kdb5_util **update_princ_encryption** command can be used to update all principal keys to be encrypted in the new master key.

 list_mkeys
 ~~~~~~~~~~

     **list_mkeys**

-List all master keys from most recent to earliest in ``K/M``
+List all master keys, from most recent to earliest, in the master key
 principal.
-The output will show the kvno, enctype and salt for each
+The output will show the kvno, enctype, and salt type for
-mkey similar to :ref:`kadmin(1)` **getprinc** output.
-A ``*``
+each mkey, similar to the output of :ref:`kadmin(1)` **getprinc**.
+A
-following an mkey denotes the currently active master key.
+``*`` following an mkey denotes the currently active master key.

 purge_mkeys
 ~~~~~~~~~~~

     **purge_mkeys** [**-f**] [**-n**] [**-v**]

-Delete master keys from the ``K/M`` principal that are not used to protect any principals.
-This command can be used to remove old master keys from a ``K/M`` principal once all principal keys are protected by a newer master key.
+Delete master keys from the master key principal that are not used to protect any principals.
+This command can be used to remove old master keys all principal keys are protected by a newer master key.

 **-f**
-    does not prompt user.
+    does not prompt for confirmation.

 **-n**
-    do a dry run, shows master keys that would be purged, does not actually purge any keys.
+    performs a dry run, showing master keys that would be purged, but not actually purging any keys.

 **-v**
-    verbose output.
+    gives more verbose output.

 update_princ_encryption
 ~~~~~~~~~~~~~~~~~~~~~~~